 Monastery Sant’ Onofrio

 I carried on walking straight for a bit, still with an awesome view of Rome to my left.
-I walked past the Bambino Hospital and soon walked along side Monastery Sant’ Onofrio.
+I walked past the Bambino Hospital and soon walked alongside Monastery Sant’ Onofrio, one of the many Monasteries in Rome.
 I walked up the stairs and had a walk around the courtyard but it was very quiet and I wasn’t sure if I could peek inside so I decided it was best not to, especially on a Sunday morning.

 Standing outside the Monastery gave me a lovely view straight down Salita S. Onofrio which is just another one of those gorgeous, straight, thin, cobbled Italian Streets!